 '''

 class(), allocatable :: als

 integer i

 i = 1234

-source(als, source=i)
+allocate(als, source=i)

 '''

-Example 7.7.
 Data Polymorphic Linked List

 One of the advantages to unlimited polymorphic objects is that you can create data structures that operate on all data types, both intrinsic and derived in F2003.
 Traditionally, data stored in a linked list all have the same data type.
 However, with unlimited polymorphic objects, we can easily create a list that contains a variety of data types and values.